isomerpages/singapore-customs-old/_businesses/02a-exporting-goods-Overview.md

 Please note that partial clearance is not allowed for goods departing Singapore via Woodlands and Tuas checkpoints.
 You should submit one permit application for each container or vehicle of cargo.

 ### Step 5: Retain your Trade Documents

 Generally, you are required to retain the relevant supporting documents relating to the purchase, import, sale or export of the goods for a period of 5 years from the date of approval of the Customs permit.

 These documents can be stored as physical hardcopies or as [images](https://www.customs.gov.sg/-/media/cus/files/business/importing-goods/quick-guide-for-importers/customs_guide_on_keeping_and_maintaining_records_in_image_system.pdf?la=en&hash=8078ACE5357842E037BE67E75F01184A73C9E6E8).
-You are required to produce these supporting documents to Singapore Customs upon request.
+<br> You are required to produce these supporting documents to Singapore Customs upon request.

 ***